ardentperf/cnpg-playground/lab/README.md

 - Browser preconfigured with bookmarks for CNPG docs and Grafana monitoring dashboards based on Prometheus and Loki (WIP/TODO)
-- Useful CLI tools like `kubectl`, `btop`, `lazydocker`, `k9s`, `bat`, etc (including aliases, shell completion, and the sandbox `nix` environment).
+- Useful CLI tools like `kubectl`, `btop`, `lazydocker`, `k9s`, `bat`, etc (including aliases, shell completion, and the playground `nix` environment).
 - Optional sample clusters, exercises, and visual tools (WIP/TODO)
 - Ansible playbooks that can be used to preconfigure an entire classroom